DreaM117er/Handwiring-Microboard/Readme.md

 ### Pro Micro:

-If you are not using Elite-C install the board, so you only have `Rows` and `Column0-6` pins can used.
+If you are not using Elite-C install the board, so you only have `Row0-5` and `Column0-6` pins can used.

 ![Pro Micro](pic/2-1.png)

-- Rows:
+- Row0-5:
 `{ F6, F7, B1, B3, B2, B6 }`

 - Column0-6: